splunk/public-o11y-docs/incident-intelligence/generate-alerts/generate-alerts.rst

-To generate alerts in Incident Intelligence, you can define a detector for the one of the available alert sources or ingest alerts using an ingest endpoint.
+To generate alerts in Incident Intelligence, you can create a detector for the one of the available alert sources to automatically generate alerts in Incident Intelligence or you can ingest alerts using an ingest endpoint.

 :strong:`Available alert sources in Splunk Observability Cloud`